Important Safety Information and Indications

 - Do not have unprotected sexual contact with a female who is or could become pregnant.
 Tell your healthcare provider if you do have unprotected sexual contact with a female who is or could become pregnant.

-- Do not donate sperm while taking REVLIMID or POMALYST, during any breaks (interruptions) in your treatment, and for 4 weeks after stopping REVLIMID or POMALYST.
+- Do not donate sperm while taking REVLIMID or POMALYST, during any breaks (interruptions) in your treatment, and for up to 4 weeks after stopping REVLIMID or POMALYST.
 If a female becomes pregnant with your sperm, the baby may be exposed to REVLIMID or POMALYST and may be born with birth defects.

 Men, if your female partner becomes pregnant, you should call your healthcare provider right away.